TOgether Project TO Gives

-- Provided free pediatric and other specialty dental care with an estimated value of $125,000
+- Provides free pediatric and other specialty dental care for recipients

-- Through our Pay it Forward Program, our recipients have donated over 4,000 hours of community service, benefitting hundreds of youth in our communities
+- Through our Pay it Forward Program, our recipients donate 40 hours of their time to community service, benefitting hundreds of youth in our communities

 - We have been featured for our efforts on local ABC, NBC and CBS news affiliates